ajzdunek/myblog/README.md

 # myblog

-Coding a band website in Jekyll that mixes a touch of minimalism and brutalism.
-Appears on [Brutalist Websites](https://brutalistwebsites.com/)
+Coding a band website that mixes a touch of minimalism and brutalism.

-Jekyll is a simple, blog-aware, static site generator for personal, project, or organization sites written in Ruby.

 ## Built With